s-blu/writerey/documentation/docs/en/documents.md

 ## Use the Editor

 Writerey uses CKEditor 5.
 Most of the handling works just like in any other writing application.
-If you have doubts or question, the official [CKEditor website](https://ckeditor.com/ckeditor-5/) is probably a good place to look.
+If you have doubts or question to editor specifica, the official [CKEditor website](https://ckeditor.com/ckeditor-5/) is probably a good place to look.

-After creating or navigating a document, you'll get access to the sheet of paper in the middle.
-Above you'll have a Toolbar that allows to modify how part of your document looks and also give you the possibility to i.e. insert a table.
+After creating or navigating into a document, you'll get access to the sheet of paper in the middle.
+Above you'll have a toolbar that allows to modify how part of your document looks and also give you the possibility to i.e. insert tables and files.
+Hover over the icons to get a description of what they do.

 ## Switch document modes